maneesh-jain/hangman/README.md

 ## Milestone 1

+Set up Git and GitHub.

+## Milestone 2

 Built a list of 5 words and chosen a random word for the player to try and guess.
+Updated this Readme file with Milestones 1 & 2.